phalcon-orphanage/docs/en/reference/models.rst

     //Using a custom cache
     $products = Products::find(array("cache" => $myCache));

 By default, Phalcon_Model will create a unique key to store the resultsetusing a md5 hash of the SQL select statement generated internally.
 This is very practical because it generate a new key in case of some of the condition's parameters have been changed.
 If you want to control your own cache keys you could use the "key" parameter as seen above.
-For automatic generation of MD5 keys, could be useful to retrieve the generated key,you may use it to remove the cached data from the cache bucket:
+For automatic generation of MD5 keys, could be useful to retrieve the generated key, you may use it to remove the cached data from the cache bucket:

 .. code-block:: php